RyanLua/Satchel/README.md

   [![GitHub license](https://img.shields.io/github/license/RyanLua/Satchel?logo=gnu&color=00a2ff)](LICENSE.txt)
 </h1>

-> Satchel, a modern open-source alternative to Roblox's default backpack.
+> Satchel, a modern open-source alternative to Roblox's default backpack. 💼

-## About
+## ℹ️ About

 Satchel is a modern open-source alternative to Roblox's default backpack.
 Satchel aims to be more customizable and easier to use than the default backpack while still having a "vanilla" feel.
 Installation of Satchel is as simple as dropping the module into your game and setting up a few properties if you like to customize it.
 It has a familiar feel and structure as to the default backpack for ease of use for both developers and players.

 <img src="assets/SatchelThumbnail1.png" style="width: 49%;"> <img src="assets/SatchelThumbnail2.png" style="width: 49%;">
 <img src="assets/SatchelThumbnail3.png" style="width: 49%;"> <img src="assets/SatchelThumbnail4.png" style="width: 49%;">

-## Features
+## ⭐ Features

 Satchel comes packed with much needed features and changes which the default backpack doesn't have.